Eriice/pretty-code/README.md

 ## Installation

-Please make sure follow package has been introduced in your project cause this module is based on [Angular-Material](https://material.angular.io/guide/getting-started).
+Please make sure the follow packages have been introduced in your project cause this module is based on [Angular-Material](https://material.angular.io/guide/getting-started).

 ```
 @angular/cdk